ankur2710/Tetris-Game-Java/README.md

      public void keyPressed(KeyEvent e) {
         ...

  The game is controlled with cursor keys.
 We check for key events in the KeyAdapter.

+ int keycode = e.getKeyCode();